osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 While we want to nudge Classic pool LPs to transition to CL pools, we also want to ensure that we do not have a hard cutoff for incentives where past a certain point it is no longer worth it to provide liquidity to Classic pools.
 This is because we want to ensure that we have a healthy transition period where liquidity is not split between Classic and CL pools, but rather that liquidity is added to CL pools while Classic pools are slowly drained of liquidity.

 To achieve this in a way that is difficult to game and efficient for the chain to process, we will be using a **reward-splitting** mechanism that treats _bonded_ liquidity in a Classic pool that is paired by governance to a CL pool (e.g. for the purpose of migration) as a single full-range position on the CL pool for the purpose of calculating incentives.
-Note that this _does not affect spread factor distribution_ and only applies to the flow of incentives through a CL pool.
+Note that this _does not affect spread reward distribution_ and only applies to the flow of incentives through a CL pool.

 One implication of this mechanism is that it moves the incentivization process to a higher level of abstraction (incentivizing _pairs_ instead of _pools_).
 For internal incentives (which are governance managed), this is in line with the goal of continuing to push governance to require less frequent actions, which this change ultimately does.